Pratterino/mobtimer/README.md

 Timer
 * ~Timer in title/tab~
-  - Use hooks/useEffect to handle this title update instead
   - ~Formatted in "helper" class to minutes:seconds~
   - ~window.title updates every second~
 * ~Add users (unique ones by name)~